 How do I get a SQL Cluster setup in the NETID domain?
 I know you’ve got a general cluster FAQ, but what about allowing the cluster services to manage the cluster node object (CNO)?
 Can you just grant me the ability to modify permissions?

-If you have this need, please send email@example.com a request with the subject line “MI permissions needed for cluster” along with a copy & paste of the above paragraph with sql-cluster-node and sql-server-1/2 replaced with your specific names.
+If you have this need, please send email@example.com a request with the subject line “MI permissions needed for SQL cluster” along with your specific CNO, VCOs, and service account.

 Why do we have an expired cert for EFS, Encrypting File Services?